Annie Geneva Jenkins Bovian -- Cameron

 Geneva, the oldest child and only daughter born to the late Henry Jerome Jenkins and the late Amanda Snell Jenkins, was born on April 20, 1918, at the Cameron, South Carolina homestead.
 Geneva departed this earthly life, to begin her eternal life in heaven, on Thursday, Jan.
 19, 2023, at her Cameron residence.
 She was 104 years of age!

-Geneva leaves to cherish wonderful memories; two daughters, Beverly and Virginia; son-in-law, Alfred; grandchildren in whom she delighted, Angelique Nicole, Plainfield, NJ, Anika Nyree, South Hackensack, NJ, Candra Geneva, New York, Aaron Thomas, Jersey City, NJ; great grandson, Addison Thomas; six nieces; three nephews; and a host of relatives, church family and friends.
+Geneva leaves to cherish wonderful memories two daughters, Beverly and Virginia; son-in-law, Alfred; grandchildren in whom she delighted, Angelique Nicole, Plainfield, New Jersey, Anika Nyree, South Hackensack, New Jersey, Candra Geneva, New York, Aaron Thomas, Jersey City, New Jersey; great-grandson, Addison Thomas; six nieces; three nephews; and a host of relatives, church family and friends.

 Services entrusted to Jenkins Funeral Services of Cameron and St. Matthews.